One Email a Month.

 Can I embed an external blog in WordPress?

 Yes!
 Blogging apps like DropInBlog are platform-independent, which makes it possible to create a blog on any platform, including WordPress.
+Regardless of the size of your business, small or enterprise, DropInBlog caters to companies of all sizes.

 To sum it all up, here’s the ideal use case for each of the discussed methods: